I am a PhD student in medical science at the Aging Research Center, NVS, KI, with the focus on Geriatric epidemiology.

 - Licensed psychologist, University of Padua, Italy (2011)

-My research project is on the impact of prediabetes and type 2 diabetes on cognitive aging, from being cognitively intact to the diagnosis of cognitive impairment and dementia.
-I will also investigate whether diabetes-related factors including glycemic control, cardio- and cerebrovascular diseases, brain atrophy vascular brain lesions, and inflammation can mediate the effects of prediabetes and diabetes on cognitive aging.
-I am currently working with cross-sectional and longitudinal data from three population-based projects: the Swedish National study on Aging and Care-Kungsholmen (SNAC-K), the Swedish Adoption/Twin Study of Aging (SATSA), and HARMONY study.
+My research is on the impact of prediabetes and type 2 diabetes on different phases of cognitive aging (from being cognitively intact to the diagnosis of cognitive impairment and dementia), investigating the possible cerebral mechanisms (i.e., vascular and/or neurodegenerative) that may underlie cognitive decline in prediabetes and diabetes.
+Furthermore, in my research, I seek to address whether and to what extent diabetes-related factors (i.e., glycemic control, cardio- and cerebrovascular diseases), brain atrophy, vascular brain lesions, active lifestyle, and cognitive resreve can mediate the effects of prediabetes and diabetes on cognitive aging.
+In my PhD project, I used longitudinal data from three population-based observational studies: the Swedish National study on Aging and Care-Kungsholmen (SNAC-K), SNAC-K magnetic resonance imaging study (SNAC-K MRI), and the Swedish Adoption/Twin Study of Aging (SATSA).